-Weighing in at more than 10,000 parts per million and taking gold, silver and bronze medals as the principal greenhouse gas in our naturally occurring water vapour, the stuff that gives us clouds, rain and snow.
-Were it not for water vapour, Earth's temperature would degrees colder than it is today.
+Weighing in at more than 10,000 parts per million and taking gold, silver and bronze medals as the principal greenhouse gas in our atmosphere, is naturally occurring water vapour, the stuff that gives us clouds, rain and snow.
+Were it not for water vapour, Earth's temperature would be about 30 degrees colder than it is today.
 At 360 parts per million, CO2 is only a very minor player in the greenhouse gas Olympics.
-So increasing concentration by 32%, as has happened since the beginning of the industrial era, or even doubling it by the year 2100 (a highly unlikely will do little to raise temperatures.
-In fact, the correlation between CO2 levels and temperature rise over the past century is actually fails to capture the distinctive cooling trend of the 1960s and 1970s when greenhouse gases were increasing at the highest rate in recent
+So increasing its concentration by 32%, as has happened since the beginning of the industrial era, or even doubling it by the year 2100 (a highly unlikely proposition) will do little to raise temperatures.
+In fact, the correlation between CO2 levels and temperature rise over the past century is actually quite poor, as it fails to capture the distinctive cooling trend of the 1960s and 1970s when greenhouse gases were increasing at the highest rate in recent history.

-But what about ice core studies that Kyoto supporters cite as 'proof' that CO2 rise directly results in temperature increase over long Studies by paleo-climate researchers reveal that, while CO2 and temperature do indeed rise and fall in close unison over much of the temperature increases actually preceded CO2 rise by as much as 800 years or more.
+But what about ice core studies that Kyoto supporters cite as 'proof' that CO2 rise directly results in temperature increase over long time periods?
+Studies by paleo-climate researchers reveal that, while CO2 and temperature do indeed rise and fall in close unison over much of the record, temperature increases actually preceded CO2 rise by as much as 800 years or more.